KTheXIII/embedded_system/Assembly/README.md

 **Using avrdude included in arduino**

-The procedure is the same as the installed one but you'll need to include the `avrdude.conf` file that's included.
+The procedure is the same as the installed one but you'll need to include the `avrdude.conf` file.

 Example: